rbisdorff/Digraph3/docSphinx/tutorial.rst

 It is only in 2004, when we succeeded in assessing the stability of the outranking digraph when solely ordinal criteria significance weights are given, that it became clear and evident for us that the characteristic valuation domain had to be shifted to a [-1.0;+1.0]-valued domain (see :ref:`Ordinal correlation equals bipolar-valued relational equivalence <OrdinalCorrelation-Tutorial-label>` and [BIS-2004b]_).
 In this bipolar valuation, the 50% majority threshold corresponds now to the median 0.0 value, characterising with the correct zero value an epistemic indeterminateness -no knowledge- situation.
 Furthermore, identifying truth and falseness directly by the sign of the characteristic value revealed itself to be very efficient not only from a computational point of view, but also from scientific and semiotic perspectives.
 A positive (resp. negative) characteristic value now attest a logically valid (resp. invalid) statement and a negative affirmation now means a positive refutation and vice versa.
 Furthermore, the median zero value gives way to efficiently handling partial objects -like the border or the assymetric part of a digraph- and, even more important from a practical decision making point of view, any missing data.

-The bipolar [-1.0;+1.0]-valued characteristic domain opened so the way to important new operations and concepts, like the disjunctive epistemic fusion operation seen before that confers the outranking digraph a logically sound and epistemically correct definition ([BIS-2013]_). *Kendall*'s ordinal correlation index could be extended to a bipolar-valued relational equivalence index between digraphs (see :ref:`Ordinal correlation equals bipolar-valued relational equivalence <OrdinalCorrelation-Tutorial-label>` and [BIS-2012]_).
+The bipolar [-1.0;+1.0]-valued characteristic domain opened so the way to important new operations and concepts, like the disjunctive epistemic fusion operation seen before which confers the outranking digraph a logically sound and epistemically correct definition ([BIS-2013]_). *Kendall*'s ordinal correlation index could be extended to a bipolar-valued relational equivalence index between digraphs (see :ref:`Ordinal correlation equals bipolar-valued relational equivalence <OrdinalCorrelation-Tutorial-label>` and [BIS-2012]_).
 Making usage of the bipolar-valued *Gaussian* error function (*erf*) naturally led to defining a bipolar-valued likelihood function, where a positive, resp. negative, value gives the likelihood of an affirmation, resp. a refutation.

 Back to :ref:`Content Table <Tutorial-label>`